 Regional Greenhouse Gas Initiative (RGGI)

 The Regional Greenhouse Gas Initiative (RGGI) is the first U.S. cap-and-trade program to reduce carbon dioxide (CO2) emissions from the power sector.
 Currently, the program includes Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.
+New Jersey will re-join in 2020.
 Since 2009, RGGI has set a cap on CO2 emissions from power plants throughout the region.
 To comply, regulated entities trade emission allowances.
 The program is administered through the non-profit RGGI, Inc., but individual state governments have enforcement authority.
 Following a comprehensive program review in 2012 and 2013, RGGI adjusted the program cap to achieve an annual 2.5 percent emissions reduction each year between 2014 and 2020 from estimated 2012 levels.
 After another program review, members agreed in August 2017 to reduce the cap an additional 30 percent between 2020 and 2030.

 Western Climate Initiative (WCI)

 The Western Climate Initiative (WCI) was initially formed as a collaboration of jurisdictions working together to identify, evaluate, and implement emissions-trading programs at a sub-national level.
 In November 2011, WCI transitioned into WCI, Inc., a nonprofit corporation that provides administrative and technical assistance to support the implementation of state and provincial greenhouse gas emission trading programs.
 Each participating jurisdiction sets its own individual program rules and maintains enforcement authority.